Conceptual

 Stop Motion Paper Cutout Animation

 This animation was one of my most time-consuming projects of this semester, and (in my case) involved making about 50 individually drawn, colored, and cut out paper puppets to animate together into a 90-frame stop motion animation.
-I ended up working on this over the course of several weeks at home, even though we were meant to have been able to finish it in two class periods at school.
-I decided to animate an Animal Crossing themed scene because I really love the game and wanted to animate some of my favorite villagers.
+I decided to animate an Animal Crossing themed scene because I really love the game, and I wanted to animate some of my favorite villagers.
+I put a lot of extra time and effort into making my animation as clean as possible, and I’m very proud of the result!

 Stop Motion Object Animation

-For this animation, we had to use objects (pre-made or custom sculpted out of Play-Doh) to make a 90-frame stop motion animation.
-For my animation, I made a silly little clown out of Play-Doh and drew an ice cream truck on some cardstock, then brought in a handful of premade baby chicks.
-I also used a sculpture of an ice cream cone I’d already made out of polymer clay.
-My goal was to animate a cute scene of a clown trying to get some ice cream accompanied by a small entourage of baby chicks!
+For this project, we had to use objects (pre-made or custom sculpted out of Play-Doh) to make a 90-frame stop motion animation.
+For my animation, I made a cute little clown out of Play-Doh and drew an ice cream truck on some cardstock, then brought in a handful of premade baby chicks.
+I also used a sculpture of an ice cream cone that I’d already made out of polymer clay.
+My final product is a cute animation of a clown trying to get some ice cream accompanied by a small entourage of baby chicks!